Conference Funding

 - Faculty involvement in the project

+- Conference Acceptance Proof.
 Upload a screenshot or document confirming conference acceptance.
-Letter of Recommendation

 - comment on the status of the research project and the student’s preparedness to present the work.